-Rubber.
-Jimmy-hat.
-Love sock.
-Wrapper.
-However you say it, condoms are one of the most popular forms of birth control out there.
+Condoms are one of the most popular forms of birth control.
 They slip over the penis to prevent pregnancy and lower the risk of STIs by keeping sperm inside the condom and out of the vagina.
 (There are also internal condoms that go inside the vagina.)
 Condoms come in hundreds of shapes and sizes, with lube and without.

 Types of Condoms

-Allergic to latex?
-Prefer oil-based lube?
-Then these are for you.
+These condoms are perfect for people who are allergic to latex or prefer oil-based lube.
 Usually made from polyurethane, other synthetic high tech materials, or natural lambskin.

 These condoms are lubricated with a chemical that kills sperm.
 Ok for vaginal intercourse, but not recommended for oral or anal sex.

 The best thing about (most types) of condoms is that they help protect you against sexually transmitted infections (STIs), including HIV.
-Lambskin condoms, however, are the one type you should not rely on for STI protection—they are able to block sperm, but not infections.
+Lambskin condoms, however, are the one type that cannot be relied on for STI protection—they are able to block sperm, but not infections.

 Condoms take effort and commitment